top of page

 Definition of the "over the top" term in golf

 The term "over the top" in golf refers to a specific swing characteristic that occurs during the downswing.
-The player's club is moving excessively outside to in (path left for a right handed golfer) of the ideal swing path, which typically results in a steep angle of attack (deep divots) and can lead to various undesirable shot outcomes including the top row in the table above: Pull Draw, Pull Straight and Pull Slice.
+The player's club is moving excessively outside to in (path left for a right handed golfer) - over top of the swing plane.
+This is due to improper sequencing where the arms/shoulder leads the downswing and typically results in a steep angle of attack (deep divots) and hitting down on your driver.
+This leads to various other undesirable shot outcomes including the top row in the table above: Pull Draw (hook) and Pull Straight.
 This swing characteristic can stem from several underlying issues, including incorrect grip, physical limitations, poor backswing and incorrect sequencing (upper body leads the downswing).
 Golfers who struggle with this characteristic may find that their shots lack distance and accuracy, as the over-the-top motion leads to inconsistent contact with the ball causing excessive side spin and weak short shots.
 To diagnose and correct the over-the-top swing, players will benefit from professional coaching offered by Golf 4 Life Grandview which includes a TPI physical assessment, video swing analysis, and drills focused on promoting a more neutral swing path and learning better club face control (face-to-path).
 The face-to-path relationship is easier to address when you get instant feedback from the launch monitor.
 By addressing this swing characteristic, golfers can improve their overall performance, leading to straighter and more powerful shots on the course and less lost balls.
-Get started today by booking your Initial Assessment with us.
-Winter is a great time to take this on!
+Get started today by booking your first session!.
+Preseason is a great time to take this on!

 Golf is 4 Life!
 Lets enjoy it along the way!